sparkinson/B2C-CustomDomain/README.md

 - web.config              --> /site/wwwroot
 - applicationHost.xdt     --> /site

-4. CORS
-If you are using your own HTML pages with B2C, update the CORS settings on the Azure Storage account to allow GET,OPTIONS for https://myapp.azurewebsites.net
+4. CORS - If you are using your own HTML pages with B2C, update the CORS settings on the Azure Storage account to allow GET,OPTIONS for https://myapp.azurewebsites.net
 [https://docs.microsoft.com/en-us/azure/active-directory-b2c/custom-policy-ui-customization#3-configure-cors](https://docs.microsoft.com/en-us/azure/active-directory-b2c/custom-policy-ui-customization#3-configure-cors)

-5. Test
-test run a B2C Policy to see that it works, like
+5. Test run a B2C Policy to see that it works, like

   https://yourtenant.b2clogin.com/yourtenant.onmicrosoft.com/oauth2/v2.0/authorize?p=B2C_1A_signup_signin&client_id=...